 The Founding of Sweet Readers

-"Sweet Readers began with a heartwarming interaction between three generations of women determined to make the most of a challenging situation.
-In 2010, my mother, Dorothy ("GD"), moved to the city following an early-stage Alzheimer's diagnosis.
-Just as my parents read to me as a child, my daughter Sophie began reading to her grandmother.
-At age ten, Sophie became a lead reader, engaging GD and 15 other adults in a social adult day program with poetry, art, and music.
+Sweet Readers began with a heartwarming interaction between three generations of women determined to make the most of a challenging situation.
+In 2010, Grandma Dorothy (“GD”), moved to the city following an early-stage Alzheimer’s diagnosis to be closer to her daughter Karen and granddaughter Sophie.
+Sophie began reading to GD and at age ten, became the lead reader, integrating poetry, art and music, at GD’s adult day program.

 Dorothy, Karen, and Sophie - three generations

-What started as a personal mission became a movement.
 Although Grandma Dorothy passed away in 2015, her legacy lives on.
-By 2025, Sweet Readers bridged over 50 communities across three countries, partnering with 11 major museums, over 250 eldercare centers and schools.
-We have raised awareness in all 50 states and over 70 countries regarding the importance of seeing the person beyond the diagnosis.
+By 2025, Sweet Readers bridged over 50 communities across three countries, partnering with 11 major museums, over 250 eldercare centers and schools, raising awareness in all 50 states and over 70 countries regarding the importance of seeing the person beyond the diagnosis and intergenerational engagement.

-Today, Sophie (now Sky) is pursuing a PhD in Education while teaching students and developing curricula to help young people realize their worth.
-I am currently serving as an advisor to Harvard's Thich Nhat Hanh Center for Mindfulness in Public Health and AI Empowered Women at MIT, while developing OWL* Evolution™, a field guide for living fully.
+Karen is currently serving as an advisor to Harvard’s Thich Nhat Hanh Center for Mindfulness in Public Health and AI Empowered Women at MIT, while developing OWL* Evolution™, a field guide for living fully.

-We are deeply grateful to the families, leaders, and partners who continue to support this mission of bringing love, purpose, and joy to so many."
+“We are deeply grateful to the families, leaders and partners who continue to support this mission of bringing love, purpose, and joy to so many.”

 — Karen Young, Co-founder